me-and/nix-index-database/README.md

 # nix-index-database

-Weekly updated [nix-index](https://github.com/bennofs/nix-index) database for nixos-unstable channel.
+Weekly updated [nix-index](https://github.com/bennofs/nix-index) database for nixos-24.05 channel.

 This repository also provides nixos modules and home-manager modules that add a `nix-index` wrapper to use the database from this repository.